 We see both the front and the back of the Regent several times in the pilot episode for "Starsky and Hutch" (Spelling-Goldberg, 1975).
 Here we're looking south across Winston St. We also get quite a tour of other downtown Los Angeles locations as well.
 See the Historic L.A.
 Theatres in Movies post for five shots of scenes at the Galway Theatre.

-We get a look at the theatre in "Special Delivery" (American International, 1976).
+We get several looks at the theatre in "Special Delivery" (American International, 1976).
 Paul Wendkos directed the story about a bank robbery in downtown L.A.
 The robber put the loot into a mail box and, unknown to him, there were several witnesses.
 Cybill Shepard and Bo Svenson starred.
 The cinematography was by Harry Stradling, Jr. Thanks to Eric Schaefer for spotting the theatre in the film and getting the screenshot.
+See the Historic L.A.
+Theatres in Movies post for more Main St. shots.

 We get a number of views of the Regent in Carl Franklin's film version of Walter Mosley's novel "Devil In a Blue Dress" (TriStar Pictures, 1995).
 The film, with Jennifer Beals and Tom Sizemore, features Denzel Washington as Easy Rawlins.
 S. Main is standing in for S. Central Ave. in the 40s.
 See the Historic L.A.
 Theatres in Movies post for more shots of the Regent from the film.